jerdog/demystifying-devex-slidev/slides.md

 # How does DevEx apply to frontend developers?

 <!--
-Frontend development has unique challenges, from rapidly evolving frameworks to balancing performance, accessibility, and design.
+As an example of applying these themes to a specific area, let's use frontend development which has some interesting and unique challenges.
 The key themes of DevEx have an important role to play in ensuring frontend developers can work efficiently, stay engaged, and build high-quality applications.-->

 ---
 layout: two-cols-header